ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2202.2.0-release-note.md

 #### New features

 ##### SemVer validator CLI tool [Experimental]
-Introduced the `bal semver` CLI command, which attempts to validate <a href="https://semver.org/">SemVer</a> compatibility of the local package changes against any previously published version(s) in Ballerina Central.
-Currently the tool can be used to
+Introduced the `bal semver` CLI command, which attempts to validate <a href="https://semver.org/">Semantic Versioning</a> compatibility of the local package changes against any previously published version(s) in Ballerina Central.
+Currently, the tool can be used to:
-- list-down the source code differences(along with compatibility impact) between the local and any published versions in Ballerina central
+- list down the source code differences (along with its compatibility impact) between the local and any published versions in Ballerina central
 - suggest the new package version based on the compatibility impact of source code changes

-The below example demonstrates semver validator tool functionalities on the `ballerina/io` package.
+The example below demonstrates the semver validator tool functionalities on the `ballerina/io` package.

 i. version suggestions
 ```